-1. It’s important to go through all the electronics that have been stored (and examine those that are currently being used).
-Determine what needs to be disposed of and divide these items into categories:
+- It’s essential to go through all the electronics that have been stored (and examine those that are currently being used).
+Determine what needs to be disposed of and divide these into categories:

 - Continue to use

-3. Find a reliable and responsible recycling method.
-Most cities and municipalities only pick up electronic waste for households and some small business owners, so large companies must find their own method of disposal.
+- Find a reliable and responsible recycling method.
+Most cities and municipalities only pick up electronic waste for households and some small business owners; large companies must find their disposal method.
 However, some city transfer sites accept electronic waste free of charge.

-- A number of companies will pick up your electronic waste for free and are easy to find by Googling “free e-waste pick up.”
+- Many companies will pick up your electronic waste for free and are easy to find by searching “free e-waste pick up.”